 Reciprocity is the law of the relationship between shutter and aperture.
 It stipulates that one stop increase in aperture is equivalent to the shutter duration doubling.
 Both increase light by one stop.

 Thus, once you have the correct level of light for a perfect exposure, you can choose to increase aperture by one stop and trade this off with a doubling of the shutter speed (halving of the shutter duration).
 Twice as much light coming in for half the time equals the same amount of light.

-This allows the photographer to retain the same exposure but change either aperture or shutter for artistic or practical reasons.
+This allows the photographer to retain the same exposure but change either aperture or shutter speed for artistic or practical reasons.

-Sometimes however, the aperture you want and the shutter speed required do not give an adequate exposure with the available light (either natural or including flash).
-Fortunately there is another variable which effects exposure with the same degree of effect and working in the same measurements of stops of light.
-This is ISO and refers merely to the cameras sensor’s sensitivity to light.
+Sometimes, however, the aperture you want and the shutter speed required do not give an adequate exposure with the available light (either natural or including flash).
+Fortunately there is another variable that affects exposure with the same degree of effect and works in the same measurements of stops of light.
+This is ISO and refers merely to the camera sensor’s sensitivity to light.